euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron.md

 </div>

 ## Omron Mounts
 The standard Omron mount is 0 degree relative rotation to the mounting face of the Omron device.
 Adjustment slots are similar to the original device.
 Designed to be printed upside-down without supports.
+Screens are out of date, but the stls and CAD models are updated

 <div style="width:100%;text-align:center;"> <a href="stls\Omron\02_OmronFotec.png" data-lity>
 <img src="stls\Omron\02_OmronFotec.png" style="height:315px; border:2px solid CornflowerBlue"></a>